 Segal’s translation of this process at the drive level is that the energy of the death instinct subsides to a certain degree, which mobilizes the life drive.
 Therefore, this is a mirror process to the normal relationship of bonds, wherein the libido’s satisfaction gives a free hand to the death instinct.
 Freud accounts for aggression as a portion of the death instinct diverted externally.
 This is erotically satisfying to the extent that it is charged with libido, and satisfying also simply as a discharge of instinctual energy.
 In Mrs. A’s case it appears to me that if we label her “aggressive” we have at the same time to claim that that aggression is defended against through projection.
 This makes it appear that she wants death: i.e. she is not at all aggressive toward objects and very aggressive toward her self.
 Segal writes that Mrs. A was a “master at stimulating aggression in others.
 The analyst was constantly pushed to become a persecutory superego.”
 (Segal) Mrs. A’s aggression may have arisen in regard to an object but instead of directing it to that object she directed it to that part of her experienced self that needed the object.

 In the negative transference reaction (NTR) a further step toward self destruction is taken.
 The patient does want to escape persecution but seeks it out.
 Mrs. A was to a degree liberated from her persecution by realizing her own aggression.
 The patient who demonstrates an NTR would react to this progress by becoming even more self-destructive.
 The NTR is thought to be a manifestation of primary narcissism.
 Freud described melancholia as a “pure culture” of the death instinct; even the melancholic however experiences a sort of gratification or triumph in satisfying his primary masochism: “Even the subject’s destruction of himself cannot take place without libidinal satisfaction because some of the instinct’s energy was taken into libido.”
-(Freud) Patients of this sort are said to have unconscious guilt.
+(Freud) Patients of this sort are said to have unconscious guilt, because the suffering they experience is not one of guilt but a more primitive feeling like physical sickness.

 According to modern analyst Michael Feldman the difference between primary narcissism and a condition like that of Mrs. A is that the masochist does not seek to annihilate that part of the self which needs an object.
 He actually seeks objects which provide him with experiences that gratify deep destructive impulses.
 Then, regarding Mrs. A, if she is primarily masochistic she is already caught up in her own destruction.
 Her destructive fantasies are not necessarily of an entirely defensive nature; they may be gratifying in part.
 Betty Joseph calls this “addiction to near-death.”
 She and Feldman both emphasize that the death instinct causes one to desire not complete death but a nearly dead condition.
 She explains that the patient conducts the analysis is such a manner so as to appear to desire improvement.
 The patient unconsciously calculates a projective process wherein the analyst is drawn into despair, at which time the patient internalizes the defeated analyst.
 This is felt to be a triumph, with deep gratification.
 She calls this “conducting a masochistic situation.”
 What we will concentrate on from here onward is the nature of primary masochism in terms of narcissism and the dyadic relationship between child and caretaker.